 There’s a better way.
-By leveraging both payroll technology and best practice, HR and payroll professionals can dramatically cut down the time spent making payday a reality.
-Follow these four tips to to achieve “instant payroll.”
+By leveraging both payroll technology and best practice, HR and payroll professionals can dramatically cut down the time spent on processing and make instant payroll a reality.

 1. Take an “All-in-One” Approach to Payroll Tech

 At most companies, HR departments manage more than just talent acquisition or performance reviews.
 Payroll and benefits administration often falls under their purview as well.
 If your role is all-in-one, why shouldn’t your technology be?
 If you haven’t already, consider evaluating fully integrated platforms over disparate solutions.

 When employee compensation, marital status, allowances, and elections all exist within the same system as payroll, you don’t need to waste time formatting import files or worse yet, manually entering data into payroll.
 When your system is self-service, that benefit is magnified—employees can update their personal or payment information themselves, so you don’t have to track them down on deadline day.